Ticked off with your old designer watch? Sell it on easily with The Boutique Manchester!

 A clock that was also a recognisable feature of the city is one that stands above the Preston Corporation Transport department.
 It was a well-known meeting point for Prestorians on Lancaster Road with the phrase ‘meet me under the clock on Lancaster Road’ often passed around.
 This clock is useful for the commuters using the bus services with the many bus stops that line the road.

-For many people in Preston a clock that is most memorable of all is the one upon the tower of Preston’s catholic cathedral, St Ignatius.
-With the first mill opening in Preston in 1777 an influx of people moved to the city for the work and soon it became a well populated area.
+For many people in Preston, the clock that is most memorable of all is the one upon the tower of Preston’s catholic cathedral, St Ignatius.
+With the first mill opening in Preston in 1777 an influx of people moved to the city for work and soon it became a well-populated area.
 By 1835 there were over 40 mills and a much larger population of around 70,000, with around 30,000 having catholic faith, so in order to accommodate the greater numbers the church was built and remains in the city centre to this day.
 The Church was, in fact, the first church in Preston to have a spire on which the clock is situated and served many workers passing through the city centre.
 The building is hailed for its early gothic style designed by Joseph John Scoles and now lies at the heart of a conservation area while being a grade 2 listed building.
-The clock towers high above the city, mounted on its famous landmark and remains apart of Preston’s history today.
+The clock towers high above the city mounted on its famous landmark and remains a part of Preston’s history today.